Sweet Sweetback's Baadasssss Song: Release

 Sweet Sweetback's Baadasssss Song was released on March 31, 1971, at the Grand Circus Theatre in Detroit and on April 2, 1971, at the Coronet Theatre in Atlanta.
 Melvin Van Peebles stated that "at first, only two theaters in the United States would show the picture: one in Detroit, and one in Atlanta.
 The first night in Detroit, it broke all the theater's records, and that was only on the strength of the title alone, since nobody had seen it yet.
 By the second day, people would take their lunch and sit through it three times.
 I knew that I was finally talking to my audience.
 Sweet Sweetback's Baadasssss Song made thousands of dollars in its first day."
 It grossed $70,000 in its first week in Detroit.

 The film earned $4.1 million in rentals in the US and Canada, and went on to gross over $15 million at the box office.

 Censorship

 After the film received an X rating from the Motion Picture Association of America, which inspired the advertising tagline "Rated X by an all-white jury", (Note: The MPAA would re-rate the film R in 1974.) distributors and exhibitors (including the Music Hall theater in Boston) removed nine minutes.
 Van Peebles stated, "Should the rest of the community submit to your censorship that is its business, but White standards shall no longer be imposed on the Black community."

+The film was banned in Australia after it was submitted to the country's censors in September 1971 (two months before the country's ratings system was liberalized with the introduction of the R rating) over concerns that its content was violent and indecent.
+In 1980, the film was appended an R rating precisely one day before it was due to be screened in South Australia at the Adelaide International Film Festival.
+However, on the same day, the film was banned by that state's Attorney General at the time, Trevor Griffin, on the basis of the opening scenes that featured Mario Van Peebles, which he deemed to be a violation of the Child Pornography provision of the state's criminal law.
+The decision to ban the film from the festival was controversial in the state, leading to the resignation of three of the festival's cabinet members and the cancellation of the festival itself until it was revived in 2003.
+It has never been resubmitted to the Australian censor, but it aired on one of the country's television networks, SBS, on October 14, 1992.

 The Region 2 DVD release from BFI Video alters the opening sex sequences.
 A notice at the beginning of the DVD states "In order to comply with UK law (the Protection of Children Act 1978), a number of images in the opening sequence of this film have been obscured."